scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 which is `foldLeft`, the tail-recursive variant of fold for a list.

-We can follow the same process for any algebraic data type for create its folds.
+We can follow the same process for any algebraic data type to create its folds.
 The rules are:

 - a fold is a function from the algebraic data type and additional parameters to some generic type that I'll call `B` below for simplicity;